gzoller/dotty-reflection/README.md

 // In this case the returned value would be ScalaCaseClassInfo

 // >> Run-time reflection using parentheses for type
-// If you don't know the class you'll need to reflect on (maybe the choice is coming
+// Maybe you don't know the class at compile-time, for example if the choice is coming
-// from outside your system at run-time) val cname:String = getClassWeNeedFromSomewhere() val art2: myClassRType = RType.of(Class.forName(cname))
+// from outside your system at run-time).
+In that case use the parentheses form of RType.of. val cname:String = getClassWeNeedFromSomewhere() val art2: myClassRType = RType.of(Class.forName(cname))

-// If you're using the compiler plugin, the pre-reflected ScalaCaseClassInfo will be
-// returned, otherwise file IO will read your class' .tasty file and reflect on the class,
-// which is very slow.
 ```
+For the second example, if you're using the compiler plugin, the pre-reflected ScalaCaseClassInfo will be
+returned, otherwise file IO will read your class' .tasty file and reflect on the class, which is very slow the
+first time we encounter this class.

 ## Resolving Classes with Parameters using Traits
 This library was principally intended to facilitate migrating ScalaJack serialization into Dotty/Scala 3.
 One of ScalaJack's key features is its trait handling ability.